Prop Firm Reviews

 Broker backed prop firms are often seen as the most reliable because of their connections to regulated financial companies.
 Pricing usually comes from the same pricing feed as their brokerage operations, so spreads and fees can be lower than independent firms.
 It can also make it easier if you’re planning on switching to CFD trading down the track, as you can sign up to a regulated broker with similar trading conditions as what you are used to.

-If you’re spending weeks or months working through a challenge, you need to know exactly what rules you’re trading under and that your profits will be paid without issue.
-When those things aren’t in place, the risk outweighs any potential benefits.
+If you’re spending months working through a challenge, you need to know exactly what rules you’re trading under and that your profits will be paid without issue.
+When those things aren’t in place, the high risk outweighs any potential benefits.
 That’s why we don’t recommend these firms for anyone looking to trade seriously with funded capital.

 This section covers firms that have closed down, usually due to financial strain or regulatory pressure.
 When a firm stops operating, traders lose their challenge fees and any pending payouts, which is why it’s important to check stability before joining.